arpitbbhayani/articles/blogs/bitcask.md

 As we have seen during Update and Delete operations the old entries corresponding to the key remain untouched and dangling and this leads to Bitcask consuming a lot of disk space.
 In order to make things efficient for the disk utilization the engine once a while compacts the older closed datafiles into one or many merged files having the same structure as the existing datafiles.

 The merge process iterates over all the immutable files in the Bitcask and produces a set of datafiles having only *live* and *latest* versions of each present key.
 This way the unused and non-existent keys are ignored from the newer datafiles saving a bunch of disk space.
-Since the record now exist in a different merged datafile and at a new offset, its entry in KeyDir needs an atomic updation.
+Since the record now exists in a different merged datafile and at a new offset, its entry in KeyDir needs an atomic updation.

 # Performant bootup